go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 * `%(ROOT_PATH)/serv.log`
 * `%(ROOT_PATH)/http.log`

-In future these logs may be rationalised.
+In the future these logs may be rationalised.

 ## Log outputs